 TechRev takes a slightly different and innovative approach to systems engineering.
 We believe that every project, large or small, should have some form of systems engineering applied to it.
 For small projects, this could be merely thinking through steps and writing a README file, while larger projects could require a full-scale systems engineering team.

-So, regardless of your project size, let us you achieve project success through our innovative and passionate engineers.
+So, regardless of your project size, let us help you achieve project success through our innovative and passionate engineers.

 Requirements are the lifeblood of systems engineering.
 Requirements take a variety of forms, such as traditional SHALL statements to more Agile user stories and use cases.
 Regardless of the structure, requirements form the basis of what a system will be.